Can you guess how many emotions a human can experience?

 Once the individuals identify what they’re feeling and why they’re feeling it, counselors can dive into the subconscious and make sense of what is and isn’t working.

 That’s where the tool comes in.
-Ads a summary, it helps in the following four ways:
+It helps in the following four ways:

 1. Simplifies emotions